What are some quick balloon designs to do at a restaurant?

 Sophisticated design vs. easy design is a reflection on the entertainer’s skill level

-Fifth, sophisticated design vs. easy design is a reflection on the entertainer’s skill level.
-Have you heard clients comment on – “You’re not looking at what you’re twisting, and you’re still carrying on a conversation.”
-If you have that type of entertainment skill — combining twisting and talking you are reducing customer interaction time.
+Fifth, sophisticated design vs. easy design is a reflection of the entertainer’s skill level.
+Have you heard clients comment on – “You’re not looking at what you’re twisting, and you’re still carrying on a conversation” If you have that type of entertainment skill — combining twisting and talking you are reducing customer interaction time.
 If not.
 You then need to add time to each customer interaction.